 Caution: Setting the reserve to an excessive value can cause garbage collection to occur more frequently.
 An increase in frequency can result in regular slowdowns in performance of apps on particular Diego Cells.
 VMware recommends leaving the default value for the reserve unless you are advised to modify it.

-Navigate to the Ops Manager Ops Manager Installation Dashboard.
+Go to the Ops Manager Ops Manager Installation Dashboard.

 Click the VMware Tanzu Application Service for VMs tile, and navigate to App Containers.